 Moving on, more and more I find that prep-wise I pretty much have everything I need so the purchases I make are more along the lines of the “nice to have”.
-Along those lines, this week some small hand tools came in from Amazon but I don’t want to give you any details until they are tested, okay?
+Along those lines, this week some small hand tools came in but I don’t want to give you any details until they are tested, okay?

 Last up for this week is that Shelly just finished making some shoe repairs using Shoo Goo.
 Having the ability to extend the life of our shoes could become important if the SHTF.
 And even during normal times, such as they are, it is always a good idea to save a few bucks by fixing things yourself.

 That about covers it for me this week.